rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Tables [4](#results-ingestion-bear-a), [5](#results-ingestion-bear-b-daily) and [6](#results-ingestion-bear-b-hourly)
 show the ingestion times and storage requirements for the different approaches for the three different benchmarks.
-For OSTRICH-reduced, only the store size is presented, as this has been derived from the ingestion into a regular OSTRICH store.
+OSTRICH-reduced shows the results without the auxiliary `OSP` and `POS` indexes.
-These tables also contain storage sizes for OSTRICH without the auxiliary `OSP` and `POS` indexes taken into account.
+These results have been derived from the ingestion into a regular OSTRICH store, so ingestion time is not not explicitly measured, only storage size.
 For BEAR-A, the HDT-based approaches outperform OSTRICH both in terms of ingestion time.
 Only HDT-CB requires less storage space.
 The Jena-based approaches ingest faster than OSTRICH, but require more storage space.